 - First-world problems

 - Not being able to play through fields of wheat

 - Having a camera bag with expensive gear

-Today, we concentrate on the 3rd point as the 1st one is self-explanatory and the 2nd is too intense and mentally straining for me to even attempt to cover.
+Today, we concentrate on the 3rd point as the first one is self-explanatory and the second is too intense and mentally straining for me to even attempt to cover.

 As convenient as camera bags can be with the quick access zippers, the customisable inserts and the general feeling of having a solid, reliable camera bag on you.
 But there’s a couple of issues with having a bag solely made to hold your camera.

-And I mean, if you do have a bag which completely fits the criteria below that I think are lacking in most bags, please do share what bag you use in the comments and just uh… ignore everything I said.
+And I mean, if you do have a bag which completely fits the criteria below that I think are lacking in most bags, please do share what bag you use in the comments and just feel free to ignore everything I said.

 Once again, I’ll try to explain this in a way in which (hopefully) doesn’t turn into a rant.

 There are some anti-theft camera bags, but boy are those expensive.
 Most CBs, however, aren’t, and they look quite theft-worthy.
 I mean there are some that are subtle, but their looks and branding can give it away too; it’s worse when the branding is obnoxious as hell.